Air Conditioning Glossary

 Load Calculation: A series of measurements and studies used to analyze and determine the heating or cooling requirements of your home so that properly sized air conditioning and heating equipment may be installed.
 This calculation uses information such as the square footage of your home, window or door areas, insulation quality and local climate to determine the heating and cooling capacity needed by your furnace, heat pump or air conditioner.

-Low Boy: A type of furnace configuration in which the furnace is lower in height and occupies more floor space.
+Low Boy: A type of furnace configuration in which the furnace is shorter and occupies more floor space.

 Matched System: A heating and cooling system comprised of products that have been certified to perform at promised comfort and efficiency levels when used together, and used according to design and engineering specifications.